 The water district is the water "wholesaler" for Santa Clara County.
 The water district manages the county's groundwater basin and operates three water treatment plants.
-When we set our wholesale rates, we calculate both our annual operating costs and the amount needed to build major capital projects.
+When wholesale rates are set, annual operating costs and the amount needed to build major projects like this are calculated.
+The Safe, Clean Water and Natural Flood Protection Program, which Santa Clara County voters approved in November 2012, will fund about \$65 million of this project's cost.